 Posters

 Very extensive and totally disclosed is our collection on posters from the (international) anti-nuclear movement.
-In total more than 1000 posters from the past 35 years are placed in the collection.
+In total more than 1500 posters from the past 40 years are placed in the collection.
 Posters are not lent out.
-However, we have changing thematic exhibitions on this site.

 Slides